* Translated by AI

 Go Jun-hwi (right) successfully stole second base against Kiwoom in the 3rd inning on the 23rd. /Photo=NC Dinos

-Returning to the 1st team after 23 days, he was given his first opportunity to start.
+Returning to the first division after 23 days, he received his first opportunity to start.
 After a hit-by-pitch in his first at-bat in the 2nd inning, he finally recorded his first hit against pitcher Won Jong-hyun in the 3rd inning with two outs and runners on second and third.
-It was a two-RBI double to center field.
-When Kim Ju-won came to bat, Go Jun-hwi stole second base, achieving his debut hit, RBI, and stolen base all in one inning.
+It was a two-RBI line drive single to center field.
+When Kim Ju-won came to bat, Go stole second base, achieving his debut hit, RBI, and stolen base all in one inning.

 That was not the end.
-In the top of the 7th with no outs and a runner on first, he hit a powerful ball off opposing pitcher Jeon Jun-pyo on the 8th pitch of a 2-2 count, but it went foul to the right.
-Lee Ho-jun, NC's manager (50), was captured on the broadcast screen with a look of disappointment.
+In the top of the 7th with no outs and a runner on first, he hit a powerful ball off opposing pitcher Jeon Jun-pyo on the 8th pitch of a 2-2 count, but it fouled off to the right.
+A shot of NC manager Lee Ho-jun (50) looking somewhat disappointed appeared on the broadcast screen.

-On the subsequent 9th pitch, a 142 km/h slider, Go Jun-hwi's bat swung powerfully again, and the ball flew 120 meters, landing in the right-field stands.
+On the 9th pitch, a 142 km/h slider, Go Jun-hwi's bat swung powerfully again, and the ball flew 120 meters, landing in the right-field stands.
 It was his first home run in his debut.
-Manager Lee Ho-jun celebrated in the dugout, high-fiving the coaches and clapping continuously.
+Manager Lee Ho-jun celebrated in the dugout, high-fiving the coaches and clapping repeatedly.

-Lee Ho-jun (left), NC's manager, celebrates in the dugout with coaches after Go Jun-hwi's home run. /Photo=Broadcast screen capture
+NC manager Lee Ho-jun (left) celebrates in the dugout with coaches, high-fiving them after Go Jun-hwi's home run. /Photo=Broadcast screen capture

-Lee Ho-jun (left), NC's manager, celebrates in the dugout with coaches after Go Jun-hwi's home run. /Photo=Broadcast screen capture
+NC manager Lee Ho-jun (left) celebrates in the dugout with coaches, high-fiving them after Go Jun-hwi's home run. /Photo=Broadcast screen capture

 /Archive=KBO